 My success rate of surviving bad days/weeks/months/years is 100%.
 Regardless of how long it takes, those are favourable odds.

 Don't be afraid of being numb, of dropping the ball and needing to take time out for your mental health, no matter how successful and strong everyone thinks you are.
 The tide comes in, and the tide goes out.
-We live in a world of cycles and duality, nobody is on top of the world all of the time, the wheel of fortune turns, and sometimes we lose ourselves for a little while because our psyche is protecting us from the fire and the pain, it takes time, but when you're ready to walk through the fire and let it burn away all that isn't needed, you'll emerge brand new as a phoenix and fly.
+We live in a world of cycles and duality, nobody is on top of the world all of the time, the wheel of fortune turns, and sometimes we lose ourselves for a little while because our psyche is protecting us from the fire and the pain, it takes time, but when you're ready to walk through the fire and let it burn away all that isn't needed, you'll emerge brand new as a phoenix.